 When Madam C.J.
 Walker solved one of her own personal problems, she also created an opportunity to leave behind a life as a laundress for one as a successful businesswoman, philanthropist and civil rights activists and she was able to take thousands of women with her.
 Alaia Williams from the 18 to 49 Podcast graciously fills in as guest co-host with Beckett to talk about the life of this trailblazing role model who began to change her fate by changing the condition of her hair.

 Sarah herself kept learning, too.
 She learned to read and write and drive; she traveled and was able to up her philanthropy on a global scale including large contributions to both the YMCA and the NAACP.
 She was wealthy by anyone’s standards but was one of the wealthiest black women in America.
-Everything about her was grand– from the way she carried herself, to the assistance she gave others to her dream house, Villa Lewaro in New York.

 TIME TRAVEL WITH THE HISTORY CHICKS